Application Guidelines

 All submitted and registered applications will be pre-screened and evaluated according to their correspondence to the selection criteria and cross-cutting themes.

 The projects are encouraged to address or relate to the following cross-cutting themes: sustainable development goals (human and social aspects, e.g., democracy, civil society, humans’ rights), gender and youth.
-Also, the media, media arts and culture products produced within the project must comply with the core principles of good journalism: truth and accuracy, independence, fairness and impartiality, humanity, and accountability.
+Also, the project media and media arts products must comply with the core principles of good journalism: truth and accuracy, independence, fairness and impartiality, humanity, and accountability.
 The application shall include description of the relevancy of the project to the cross-cutting themes and the principles of good journalism.
 The projects that apply new technical solutions and create innovative media platforms, with the aim to get a better outreach to younger audiences, are encouraged to apply.
-This could also include elements of support for the creation of common platforms, where media outlets, journalists and media artist operating in different countries will have possibilities to cooperate and meet to strengthen networking and common activities.
-Project may as well facilitate cooperation between different media and media art actors in one specific country, as well as between actors Belarus and in other countries and.
+This could also include elements of cooperation and using common platforms, where media outlets, journalists and media artist operating in different countries will have possibilities to cooperate and meet to strengthen networking and common activities.
+Project may as well facilitate cooperation between different media and media art actors in one specific country, as well as between actors in Belarus and in other countries.

-The Application shall clearly specify the project outputs, e.g., number of articles published, number of videos produced and broadcasted, number of radio reportages issued, number of posts on social media posted, size of audience reached, number of the new journalists/editors engaged, new cooperation with other media outlets established, etc.
+The Application shall clearly specify the project outputs, e.g., number of articles published, number of videos produced and broadcasted, number of radio reportages issued, number of posts on social media posted; project outcomes, e.g., size of Belarusian audience reached by project outputs, number of the new journalists/editors engaged, new cooperation with other media outlets established, etc.

 Applications shall provide clear evidence of project sustainability, covering the further actions of the applicant in continuing project activities, which will be assessed during evaluation stage.

-A balance between big media players and start-ups will be ensured during project selection.
+A balance between media and media arts projects, also between big media players and free-lancers will be ensured during project selection.

 Selection criteria:

-• Quality of the project design and implementation.
+Quality of the project design and implementation including Theory of Change and results framework.

-• Nordic media, media arts and culture partnership (advantageous criteria).
+Belarusian independent media and media arts partnership (advantageous criteria).

 Granting and implementation of the selected projects

-The successful Applicants will be notified by e-mail by the end of March 2024.
+The successful Applicants will be notified by e-mail by the mid of December 2025.
 The successful Applicants will sign a Grant Agreement with the Nordic Council of Ministers Office in Lithuania.
 Before signing the Grant Agreement, the Applicant may choose the grant payment order from two options: 1) 55+45% or 2) 40+45+15%, where:

-• the first payment is paid as advance payment after signing the Grant Agreement.
+the first payment is transferred as advance payment after signing the Grant Agreement.

-• the interim payment (in the second option, only) is paid as advance payment after approval of the Interim Report.
+the interim payment (in the second option, only) is transferred as advance payment after approval of the Interim Report.

-• the last payment is paid as compensation of the expenses paid within the project timeframe after approval of the Final Report.
+the last payment is transferred as compensation of the expenses paid within the project timeframe after approval of the Final Report.

 Implementation of the approved project may start after signed Grant Agreement.
-All projects must be finished not later than 31 March 2025.
+All projects must be finished not later than 31 January 2027.
+Project cannot last longer than one year.

 The grant shall be used according to the project budget agreed in the Grant Agreement.
 Any shifting of up to 10% of grants between the budget lines within the same budget category are allowed without approval of the Nordic Council of Ministers Office in Lithuania.
 The shifting of more than 10% from one budget line to another within the same budget category should be approved by the NCM office in Lithuania by e-mail.
 The key project changes, such as reallocation of budget between the budget categories, changing the duration, location, activities, outputs of the project or any other key project elements, should be agreed in the Amendment to the Grant Agreement.